-GRTC strives for diversity in our procurement and contracting processes and is committed to providing opportunities for small, women, minority and disadvantages businesses.
+GRTC strives for diversity in our procurement and contracting processes and is committed to providing opportunities for small, women, minority and disadvantaged businesses.
 Our Supplier Diversity program is designed to promote and increase the participation of diverse suppliers and includes two different types of small business programs.
-The Small, Women, and Minority Business Enterprise (SWAM) program is a state program of the Commonwealth of Virginia.
+The Small, Women, and Minority Business Enterprise (SWaM) program is a state program of the Commonwealth of Virginia.
 The purpose is to enhance procurement opportunities for SWaM businesses participating in state-funded projects.
 The Disadvantaged Business Enterprise (DBE) program is a federally funded program intended to provide contracting opportunities to small businesses owned and controlled by socially and economically disadvantaged individuals.
 Since GRTC receives federal, state, and local funding, it must follow a procurement process that ensures full and open competition.

 Businesses qualify as a diverse supplier if they fall into one of the following categories:

 Those interested in doing business through the Supplier Diversity Program should be able to verify that they are financially sound and can provide a quality good or service through one of two ways: Become certified as a SWaM or DBE through the Department of Small Business and Supplier Diversity (SBSD), the certifying agency in Virginia, or request and submit a Small Business Verification Form (PDF) from the GRTC Supplier Diversity Liaison.